SaailN/DriveVision/u_net_car.md

 ![Output](/media/unet_out.png)

 ## Accuracy: </br>
-Data was trained on google co-lab for 500 epochs</br>
+Data was trained on google co-lab for 20 epochs</br>
-Accuracy was around 75%
+Accuracy was  91%
 Accuracy can be improved by having more datasets